SolaceProducts/pubsubplus-aws-ha-quickstart/README.md

 # Stack structure

 The Quick Start will create the nested VPC, Bastion, and Solace stacks using their respective templates.
 The SolaceStack further creates sub-stacks for the deployment of the primary, backup and monitor message brokers.
-You’ll see all these listed in the AWS CloudFormation console, as illustrated in below.
+You’ll see all these listed in the AWS CloudFormation console, as illustrated below.
 Following the links in the Resources tab provides detailed information about the underlying resources.

 ![alt text](/images/stacks-after-deploy-success.png "Created stacks after deployment")